igor-u/revd/README.md

 ## Description

 The animation simulates a continuously looping dance pad with multiple 3x3 grids.
-Each grid dynamically changes colors, ensuring no two adjacent squares within the same grid display the same color at the same time.
+Each grid dynamically changes colors, ensuring no two adjacent squares display the same color at the same time.

 ## Technologies Used